 Before the call, agree to gather up a page full of riddles or jokes to tell one another.
 My Littles absolutely LOVE to tell me jokes or ask me riddles that they are sure I won’t possibly guess.
 The only rule here is that you have to LAUGH!!!
 Even if it’s the dumbest thing you’ve ever heard. . . which will probably make you laugh anyway!

 7. Read Together

 Reading together can be a great bonding time for both of you.
 When you are a long-distance grandparent, this is one of the joys that you don’t have to miss out on.
 I suggest that you both curl up in a warm blanket or stretch out on the lawn together and listen to each other read.
 You can read for fun or help with reading homework.
 And speaking of homework . . .

 8. Help with Homework (but make it a game!)

 You can give Mom a break and help out the kids with some homework.
 You don’t have to be in the same room to drill them with math flash cards, help with research for a report, or dream up a science project together.
 Just whatever you do, make it fun and not rigorous.

 Choose a recipe, like these no bake cookies, that is a super easy, snack that you can each make and enjoy together.
 This is a great opportunity to teach your grandchild how to read a recipe, learn a new cooking skill, or to pass down a favorite family recipe along with the family history that goes with it.

 10. Tell Stories

 Take this any direction you want.
 You can tell a story from your childhood.
 Or you can have your grandchild make up a story about their favorite animated character.
 Just take turns telling the story one line or segment at a time.
-We have some suggestions in our Fabulous Road Trip Games for Kids.
-Download it here – it’s FREE!
+We have some suggestions in our 5 Fabulously Fun Road Trip Games Page – You can download it for FREE right now!

 11. Play an Instrument Together